-Travel will return.
+Travel is starting to ramp up.
 Business meetings, conventions, and weddings will return.
 It is a matter of how, when, and what new protocols will be in place, all based on where we are in the pandemic cycle.
-Safety and health will be the new amenity, replacing thread-count and name brand toiletries.
+Authentic human interaction will be the new amenity, replacing thread-count and name brand toiletries.
 And direct, personalized communication will replace blanket messages through social media and third-party listings, in importance to drive corporate business and to inspire trust.

 In the successful and high performing Sales Department, technology will be used to ease and humanize the sales process.
-Zoom, GoToMeeting, FaceTime, and ol' fashioned phone conversations will be de rigueur.
-Seeing a live person, sans mask, will help foster a relationship between the Sales Manager and client.
+Zoom and ol' fashioned phone conversations will be de rigueur.
+It is personal interaction that will help foster a relationship between the Sales Manager and client.
 Notifications on websites and social media will still be important, but that will not replace the customer's need for direct contact with a trustworthy person.
-Each successful and productive Sales Manager will work with a sense of urgency and with care and expertise in collaborating with clients and navigating their changing needs during the pandemic.
+Each successful and productive Sales Manager will work with a sense of urgency and with care and expertise in collaborating with clients and navigating each individual client's changing needs brought on by the pandemic.